yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 rays go in a straight line until they hit something.
 Depending on what was hit, various things happen.

-If the ray hits a light reflecting surface, it bounces off of the it back into the scene.
+If the ray hits a light reflecting surface, it bounces off of it, back into the scene.
 The new direction of the ray depends on the physical properties of the surface.
 Some surfaces reflect the ray as a mirror would, others deflect the ray in a random direction, and there are more complicated behaviors for realistic materials, described by the material's Bidirectional Reflectance